Faux Rook Piercing FAQ Info by APP Certified Piercers in NYC

 - A rook piercing is placed vertically through the rook ridge in the inner cartilage of the ear.

-- A faux-rook piercing is placed horizontally through the triangular fossa, giving a similar look but with less anatomical restriction, making it more suitable for a wider range of ear shapes.
+- A faux-rook piercing is placed horizontally through the triangular fossa, offering a similar look with less anatomical restriction.

 Most people can get a faux-rook piercing as long as they have enough depth in the triangular fossa for proper placement.
 A professional piercer can assess your ear structure to determine if this piercing is a good fit.